-Our analysis focuses only on star forming galaxies, specifically any galaxy which falls in the star-forming region of both the [\ion{O}{iii}]/H$\beta$ vs. [\ion{N}{ii}]/H$\alpha$ and [\ion{O}{iii}]/H$\beta$ vs. [\ion{S}{ii}]/H$\alpha$ Baldwin, Phillips \& Telervich (BPT) diagrams of \citet{Kewley06b}, where the line ratios are integrated out to $R_e$.
+Our analysis focuses only on star forming galaxies, specifically any galaxy which falls in the star-forming region of both the [\ion{O}{iii}]/H$\beta$ vs. [\ion{N}{ii}]/H$\alpha$ and [\ion{O}{iii}]/H$\beta$ vs. [\ion{S}{ii}]/H$\alpha$ Baldwin, Phillips \& Telervich \citep[BPT][]{Baldwin81} diagrams of \citet{Kewley06b}, where the line ratios are integrated out to $R_e$.
 We further require galaxies to have integrated H$\alpha$ equivalent widths, EW(H$\alpha$), measured over the same area, of $>6${\AA}, placing them on the so-called ``star forming sequence".
-There are an additional 21 galaxies which fall in the star-forming region on the BPT diagrams but have $3<{\rm EW}(H\alpha)<6$, making them ``green valley" galaxies possibly transitioning between the star forming and passive populations \citep{Sanchez14,Cano-Diaz19}.
+There are an additional 20 galaxies which fall in the star-forming region on the BPT diagrams but have $3<{\rm EW}(H\alpha)<6$, making them ``green valley" galaxies possibly transitioning between the star forming and passive populations \citep{Sanchez14,Cano-Diaz19}.
 We do not include this subsample in any statistical analysis although these data are shown in figures throughout this paper to illustrate how relationships between {\hi} content and optical ISM diagnostics may evolve as galaxies migrate off the star-forming sequence.
 To avoid active galactic nuclei (AGN), including those embedded in star-forming disks, we also require that the line ratios measured within the central 2.5{\arcsec} fall within the star-formation region of the BPT diagrams.
 Future work will explore {\gs} in AGN and passive galaxies.